Kenny2github/skule-bylaws/bylaw-3.md

    1. Be posted in restrooms in any building;
    1. Be put up in computer labs, on tables or any glass surfaces;
    1. Be posted outdoors unless on a public message board;
-   1. Obstruct other notices while they are current;
    1. Be placed in locations that are not the Sandford Fleming, Mechanical Engineering, Lassonde Mining, Wallberg Memorial, Galbraith, Rosebrugh, Haultain, D.L.
 Pratt Buildings, the Engineering Annex, or the Bahen Centre of Information Technology.
 Notably, they may not be placed in the Myhal Centre for Engineering Innovation and Entrepreneurship.
 1. Candidates shall not leave posters for longer than one week after the election, else they will be fined $1/day per poster that is not taken down.
 1. Banners are not permitted.